 Literary authors and poets may be interested to know I offer innovative ways to enhance creativity using music-evoked imagery.
 Read about Music-Evoked Imagery for writers and artists.

 I provide instructional best practice guidelines for the Seminars Committee of Editors Canada (Toronto Branch).
 Most recently I was project lead to revise the Guidelines for Ethical Editing of Student Texts.
-I volunteer in 2022 with the Editors Canada website re-design task force.
 Access my Editors Canada editing profile here.

 Member, EDITORS CANADA